rhymeswithvocal/digital-garden/_notes/lessons-on-this-site.md

 	- turns out this is true of bullet points, as well!

 - Giving pages titles that will fit naturally into other sentences makes back-linking a lot easier and better-looking

+- The code that generates the back-links is sensitive!
+If you've got links on a page that aren't to another note, but contain within their url the name of another note, it'll think that you're linking that other note! (happened on this page with Max's `digital-garden` github linking to my note on Digital Gardens)